aerickt/steno-dictionaries/README.md

  - `TK*EU` is always used for the initial `TKEU` sound when starting a word
     - `TK*EU/REBGT` → direct
     - `TK*EU/HREU/SKWREPBT` → diligents
+ - `EU` is used for long I when it is spelled with an "I" or a "Y"
+    - `AR/PE/SKWREU/KWROE` → arpegg**i**o
+    - `KUFRB/KWREU` → curvy
+    - `KRUFT/KWREU/HREU` → crustily

+> Note: this pattern is from main.json and its suffixes such as "-y", "-ry", "-ly", etc.

 #### Breaking up multisyllable words
 main.json relies a lot on dropping unstressed vowels in order to break up words.
 Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.